pstaender/silverstripe-markdown-parser/README.md

 # Markdown Parser for SilverStripe 2

+Markdown parsing in SilverStripe templates.

 ## Requirements

  * Silverstripe 2 or newer

 ## Installation

-Copy the `markdownparse` folder in your silverstripe installation and rebuild the manifest with `/?flush=all` flush command.
+Copy the `markdownparser` folder in your silverstripe installation and rebuild the manifest with `/?flush=all` flush command.

 ## Usage